AxFrancois/Netwok-Troubleshooting/Layer 3/IPv4.md

 The shared address space is used for carrier-grade NAT.
 Carrier-grade NAT is a NAT method that allows a device to have multiple public IP.
 This is used by big companies that have a lot of devices that need to be accessible from the internet.
 This IP can't be used to address devices.

 Any IP that are not in these ranges are called public IP.
 Public IP are sold by the IANA (Internet Assigned Numbers Authority) and are used to address devices on the internet.
 You can't use any IP in these ranges freely, you need to buy them from the IANA.
 Even if you technically can use any IP in these ranges in your private network with [NAT](./NAT.md), it's not recommended as this will prevent you to communicate with the public server that already use these IP and it's complete bad practice.
 You should only use the private IP ranges in your private network.
 Note that the public IP pool is exhausted and that you can't really buy any IP anymore, and we should move to IPv6.

+You might say that there is no chance someone ever incorrectly uses one of these IPs.
+Until you get an infra in production, using 172.14.0.0/15 for their private network...

 ### Symptoms